frincyc/openCV/README.txt

-# WebCam
-Simple program using OpenCV-Python
+Simple programs using OpenCV-Python
-  - Capture Image using Webcam
-  - Convert into GrayScale
-  - Save Automatically with Date & Time as filename

 #Packages Used
-numpy
-cv2
-matplotlib
-datetime
+numpy, cv2, matplotlib, datetime, sys

+  1) Capture Image using Webcam and save it automatically in the given path with Date and Time as filename